CSP Tools

 CspLink flags

-void httpInitGeneratedCode(HttpDir* parent, CspReader* data);
+void httpInitGeneratedCode(HttpDir* parent, CspReader* reader);

 Typical use: